GAIR-Lab/GAIR-Lab.github.io/_members/2024martin-borčin.md

 ---

-I am a first-year PhD student advised by Prof. [Joemon Jose](https://www.gla.ac.uk/schools/computing/staff/joemonjose/) at [University of Glasgow](https://www.gla.ac.uk/).
-Before this, I received my master's degree from [University of Glasgow](https://www.gla.ac.uk/) in 2024.
+I am a first-year PhD student at the University of Glasgow, working under the supervision of Professor [Joemon Jose](https://www.gla.ac.uk/schools/computing/staff/joemonjose/).
+During my Bachelor’s project, I focused on neural topic modeling using the BERTopic framework, and for my Master’s project, I explored how large language models (LLMs) can perform legal reasoning and generate legal documents.
+My doctoral research continues at the intersection of natural language processing (NLP) and information retrieval (IR), where I study the integration of LLMs and Knowledge Graphs, with applications in the legal domain and beyond.

+I also have extensive professional experience in developing systems for the collection and processing of open-source intelligence from the web and social media platforms.
+Outside of research, I love hiking, playing the piano, and enjoy specialty coffee!